josephmisiti/awesome-machine-learning/README.md

 <a name="net-general-purpose" />
 #### General-Purpose Machine Learning

+* [Accord-Framework](http://accord-framework.net/) -The Accord.NET Framework is a complete framework for building machine learning, computer vision, computer audition, signal processing and statistical applications.
 * [Accord.MachineLearning](http://www.nuget.org/packages/Accord.MachineLearning/) - Support Vector Machines, Decision Trees, Naive Bayesian models, K-means, Gaussian Mixture models and general algorithms such as Ransac, Cross-validation and Grid-Search for machine-learning applications.
 This package is part of the Accord.NET Framework.
 * [Vulpes](https://github.com/fsprojects/Vulpes) - Deep belief and deep learning implementation written in F# and leverages CUDA GPU execution with Alea.cuBase.
 * [Encog](http://www.nuget.org/packages/encog-dotnet-core/) -  An advanced neural network and machine learning framework.
 Encog contains classes to create a wide variety of networks, as well as support classes to normalize and process data for these neural networks.
 Encog trains using multithreaded resilient propagation.
 Encog can also make use of a GPU to further speed processing time.
 A GUI based workbench is also provided to help model and train neural networks.